WordPress/health-check/readme.txt

 == Changelog ==

-= UNRELEASED =
+= v1.5.0 (2022-09-10) =
 * Added a custom filter for the Health Check plugin PHP Compatibility check.
 * Added functions which will try to disable cache solutions during troubleshooting.
 * Added ability to force changes if loopbacks fail during troubleshooting.
-* Changed how Javascript is built and bundled in the plugin.
+* Changed how JavaScript is built and bundled in the plugin.
 * Changed the location of the `phpinfo()` check to the Tools section.
 * Changed how troubleshooting mode implements its conditional actions and filters when enabled.
 * Fixed styling issues for troubleshooting mode in WordPress 5.9.